Hatonwood/COLMd/README.md

 # Mann

 Hell yeah man, COLM'd is so light even it doesn't feel itself.
-Seriously it IS Light and Fast *blink*
+Seriously it IS Light and Fast *blink* Maybe it turns out to be even faster in the future.

 #The project is going back and forth even though I get more interest in it every single time

+The current status is:

+Reading data from file and store it in the COLMed Class so the application takes the status from where it was last executed